 Below you can watch a video that shows how we set up a heated water bath:

 After our initial mistake of causing a wound during handling we quickly modified our handling techniques for Grimm to accommodate his special needs.
-We could not handle him directly without causing harm so we needed him to learn and to choose to cooperate with us for his treatments.
+While working through the initial intensive care treatments we had to develop indirect handling techniques to prevent causing further harm.
+We needed him to learn and to choose to cooperate with us for his treatments.
 Throughout all the time Grimm spent in his heated baths in ICU (many months) we worked on hook training with him.
 Hook training is a technique we use for communication with the animal.
 Grimm knew only pain and fear from his past experiences with people.
 Behavior driven by fear is defensive and reactive.
 We needed to change his state of mind and perspective on what human interaction meant.
 We took it very slow and taught him to pay attention to what we were doing.
 He quickly began to see that our actions were routine and predictable.
 He learned that our actions had meaning and that we were trying to communicate with him.
 He started paying close attention to what we were doing and understood what we were asking him to do.

 TRAINING WITH APPLIED BEHAVIORL PRESSURES:

 Training with applied behavioral pressures is how we helped Grimm understand what we needed him to do.
 The basics of this type of training is to apply a specific behavioral pressure that elicits a response from the animal.
 The hook is the tool we use to create the pressure and we apply it in a very specific way that is modified as needed until we see it elicit the desired response from the animal.
 The response we needed was for Grimm to move around his enclosure when we ask.
 We needed him to do that so that we can change his water and clean his environment without picking him up.
 Since Grimm dislikes touch, all we had to do is gently touch his cheek, nose, or neck with the hook and then stop touching him once he moves in the direction we need him to go.